Keith Vaz Plots Return to Westminster

-Webbe’s predecessor has not gone quietly into the night, for all intents and purposes acting as if he is still the MP:
+Webbe’s predecessor has not gone quietly into the night, for all intents and purposes acting as if he is still, or will soon be, the MP:

 While the jury is out on whether he will be successful, Vaz is putting in the effort to make a return to the green benches.
 He is powerful locally and it is clear he sees Webbe’s tenure as a mere interregnum.
 Surely he couldn’t come back?
 Surely…